x-vin/covidcures/docs/src/naturopathic.md

 Ozone and Oxygen therapies are effective at degrading spike proteins and Graphene oxide.
 All forms may be recommended, according to one source, from consuming MMS (Miracle Mineral Solution / Chlorine Dioxide Solution) to drinking ozonated water, or using ozonated water for enemas, and even ozone injections by a trained health professional.

 **Chlorine Dioxide Solution (CDS) / ClO2 / Miracle Mineral Solution (MMS):**
 CDS / ClO2 was carefully researched for over 13 years by [Andreas Kalcker][247], a German biochemist.
-The great efficacy of the treatment, though not acknowledged by mainstream scientific platforms, is reported to have been extensively established in wide clinical trials in Central and South America, and especially in Bolivia.
+[The great efficacy of the treatment, though not acknowledged by mainstream scientific platforms, is reported to have been extensively established in wide clinical trials in Central and South America, and especially in Bolivia.][e]

 ### Typical duration of treatment:
 The proposed medicinal herbs are prophylactic, and may be recommended to be used for at least 6 months post vaccination, and possibly longer, in addition to adopting anti-inflammatory and immune-supportive lifestyles.